Phylloquinone; K1; Menaquinone; K2; Menadione; K3

-Recommendations for vitamin K, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the Institute of Medicine.
+Recommendations for vitamin K, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine.
 DRI is a term for a set of reference intakes that are used to plan and assess the nutrient intakes of healthy people.
 These values, which vary by age and sex, include:

 Recommended Dietary Allowance (RDA): The average daily level of intake that is enough to meet the nutrient needs of nearly all (97% to 98%) healthy people.
 An RDA is an intake level based on scientific research evidence.

 Adequate Intake (AI): This level is established when there is not enough scientific research evidence to develop an RDA.
 It is set at a level that is thought to ensure enough nutrition.

 - 0 to 6 months: 2.0 micrograms per day (mcg/day)

 - Males and females age 14 to 18: 75 mcg/day (including those females who are pregnant and lactating)

 - Males age 19 and older: 120 mcg/day for males

 - Females age 19 and older: 90 mcg/day (including those who are pregnant and lactating)

 Markell M, Siddiqi HA.
 Vitamins and trace elements.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 24th ed.
 Philadelphia, PA: Elsevier; 2022:chap 27.